Napier Miles Primary

 Class groups are carefully planned and staffed, each being led by a qualified teacher with a minimum of one full-time teaching assistant.
 Every effort is made to group pupils to best reflect their personal, social and academic learning needs.
 Pupils’ individual learning journeys are planned and delivered to reduce barriers to progress.

-Teachers reference EHC Plans and their professional judgement in utilising the KWS learning and assessment pathways to establish a baseline for new pupils.
-This is normally completed within 6 weeks.
+Teachers reference EHCPs and their professional judgement in utilising the KWS learning and assessment pathways to establish a baseline for new pupils.
 From this, personal learning outcomes are set to enable pupils to make progress, building upon their strengths and interests as well as developing new skills in areas they find more challenging.